gshutler/hatchet/configuration.md

 The `StandardFormatter` outputs messages in the TTCC of log4j.
 This is a format that is easy to grep and works well with log monitoring tools like [Chainsaw](http://logging.apache.org/chainsaw/index.html).

-If you don't like that type of output you just have to set the formatter of your appender to a formatter you do like the style of:
+If you don't like that type of output you can set the formatter of your appender to a formatter you do like the style of:

 {% highlight ruby %}
 Hatchet.configure do |config|